tharakkrishnan/SelfDrivingCar/011-CarND-PathPlanning/README.md

 }
 ```

-### **How did I detect the collision and overcome it?**
+### **Collision detection**

-From sensor data, we calculate other vehicles' `speed`, `distance` from our vehicle and `s` coordinates.
-From these three information we identify vehicles which are moving close to us on the same lane.
-If we managed to find out one or more such vehicles we set `too_close` flag to 'true'.
-Finally, just after the sensor data exploration `for` lool, we reduce the speed of our vehicle if it is moving very close to other vehicle(s).
+From sensor data, we calculate other vehicles' `speed`, `distance` relative to our vehicle and their `s` coordinates.
+From these three information we identify vehicles which are too close to us on the same lane.
+If we detect such a vehicle we set `too_close` flag to 'true'.
+Finally, just after the sensor data exploration `for` loop, we reduce the speed of our vehicle if it is moving too close to other vehicle(s).

 ```python
 for (int i = 0; i < sensor_fusion.size(); i++) {